afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 What we've done here is successively added conditions that check if our user has provided distance, gender, age, language, or HTML5 verified constraints to the `POST` body.
 If any of these constraints exist, we'll add the associated query condition to our Query Builder.
 Take note of this example as it really highlights the value of Mongoose's Query Builder for complex queries.

-Speaking of complex queries.
-Let's go ahead and test one now.
+Speaking of complex queries, let's go ahead and test one now.
 To do this, create a set of mock users in various locations with assorted characteristics.

 Here I've created a set of markers around Indianapolis.